thirumurthis/Learnings/seaweed-s3/README-blog.md

 ---
 ```

-Finally the Apisix TLS manfiest which creates the ca certificate info so we can access the endpoints from the host.
-If this resource is not created then in Apisix data-plane we could see SNI related error realted to the certificate.
+The Apisix TLS manifest listed below when installed creates the secret with ca certificate info so we can access the endpoints from the host using SSL certificates.
+If this resource is not created then in Apisix data-plane we could see SNI related error related to the certificate.

 ```yaml
 ---